 [Tweet “The mouth is the “mirror” of health and disease in the body.”]

-The mouth has a variety of microenvironments that host different bacterial populations: the tongue, the hard palate, the teeth, and around the tooth surfaces, both above the gums and below the gums.
+The mouth has a variety of microenvironments that host different bacterial populations: the tongue, the hard palate, the teeth, the area around the tooth surfaces, above the gums and below the gums.
 700 species (1,2) of aerobic and anaerobic organisms live in the mouth and are organized in biofilm communities.

-The mouth is the first meeting place between the alimentary canal, the immune system, and the outside world.
+The mouth is the first meeting place between the alimentary canal (the entire passage along which food passes through the body), the immune system, and the outside world.
 It’s pretty important!

 Some of our readers know about leaky gut.
 But what is leaky mouth?
 What’s the difference between leaky gut and leaky mouth?
 A lot of homeopathic medicines are put under the tongue for absorption—is this the same mechanism of leakiness, or is it something different?